 Common risk factors

-Exposure to nuclear radiation and occupational-related radiation also increase risk for developing thyroid cancer.
+Exposure to nuclear radiation and occupational-related radiation exposure also increase risk for developing thyroid cancer.

 Symptoms of thyroid cancer and next steps